Is Indonesia Worth Visiting? Everything You Need to Know

 Bajaj: These are common modes of transportation in cities and rural areas are are similar to tuk-tuks.
 Tuk-tuks are three-wheeled vehicles popular for short distances.

-*Negotiate fares before getting in tuk-tuks.
+*Negotiate fares before getting in tuk-tuks in Indonesia.

 Angkot: Short for “angkutan kota,” these are minivans or minibusses that operate on fixed routes within cities and towns.
 These usually operate on a “wait for the bus to be full” timeframe and we were once waiting 3 hours for other passengers to arrive.
 However, they do offer an option to buy all the seats and thus can leave straight away.